 You will become familiar with the techniques and technologies used in modern public and private security organisations to provide physical security, asset protection, and loss prevention, cybercrime detection, and criminal and civil investigation.
-Learn the values, intricacies and legislative requirements unique to the public sector and contribute to the protection of our country.
+Learn the values, intricacies and legislative requirements unique to the public sector and contribute to protecting our country.

 Uphold the values of public service and maintain the safety of the community, there are many skills that you can develop through our Government courses.
-If you’re interested in gathering and analysing information, conducting security assessments or identifying fraud, our courses are perfect for you.
+Our courses are perfect for you if you’re interested in gathering and analysing information, conducting security assessments or identifying fraud.
 Develop a better understanding of the public sector learn what it takes to keep our Governments agile and effective.

-Covering Government Investigations and Government security, we offer a number of courses ranging from Certificate IV to Diploma.
+Covering Government Investigations and Government security, we offer several courses ranging from Certificate IV to Diploma.
 If you’re looking to explore this exciting career or upskill within the industry, our range of qualifications can meet your educational needs.

 With flexible online courses, you can fit your learning around your current lifestyle, saving stress and hassle.
-We also offer payment plans so you can become are more skills and proficient professional regardless of your budget.
+We also offer payment plans so you can become a more skilled and proficient professional regardless of your budget.
 All our courses abide by the Australian Qualifications Framework and are delivered in partnership with Asset College (RTO #31718).

 If you’ve worked within Government previously, you should explore Recognition of Prior Learning (RPL).
-It enables you to convert experience into study credits to reduce the time It takes to gain a qualification.
+It enables you to convert experience into study credits to reduce the time It takes to qualify.

-In today's world of hackers and identity thieves, every government and commercial organisation/business must have an awareness training program that covers both information security and privacy, either alone or together.
+In today's world of hackers and identity thieves, every government and commercial organisation/business must have an awareness training program that covers information security and privacy, alone or together.
 The goal and benefits of information security and privacy regulations differ depending on the jurisdiction.
-Regulatory mandates, ethical issues for the government sectors (especially in the management of personal information), and fundamental best practises to safeguard organisations from potential risks and unnecessary risk are all grounds for an awareness program (e.g., financial, public image).
+Regulatory mandates, ethical issues for the government sectors (especially in managing personal information), and fundamental best practices to safeguard organisations from potential risks and unnecessary risk are all grounds for an awareness program (e.g., financial, public image).
 The key to building a successful information security and privacy program is to model appropriate conduct at work and at home.

 There is no denying that training has advantages.
-Let's look at the top ten advantages of security awareness training for government agencies.
+Let's look at government agencies' top ten advantages of security awareness training.